microsoft/playwright/docs/src/intro-js.md

   ...
 ```

 We call these arguments `fixtures`.
 Fixtures are objects that are created for each test run.
 Playwright Test comes loaded with those fixtures, and you can add your own fixtures as well.
-When running tests, Playwright Test looks at each test declaration, analyses the set of fixtures the test needs and prepares those fixtures specifically for the test.
+When running tests, Playwright Test looks at each test declaration, analyses the set of fixtures the test needs, and prepares those fixtures specifically for the test.

 Here is a list of the pre-defined fixtures that you are likely to use most of the time: